Documentation

 API reference

 The Zeretis REST API gives programmatic access to the full solver engine.
-Send an expression, receive an exact symbolic result plus step-by-step JSON.
-See the Enterprise & API page for full pricing and endpoint documentation.
+See the Enterprise & API page for full pricing and documentation.

 Quick example